Habitat Restoration

 The spring fed channel supports spawning adult Coho and Sockeye, juvenile salmon and trout, and provides a cold water source for the main stem Sol Duc where adult salmon and steelhead hold in the summer.

-Eagle Springs was identified in 1991 through the SSHEAR program and the first restoration activities in 1998 were centered around creating access by replacing a failed, undersized culvert, with an appropriately sized one that includes baffles to ensure salmonid access.
+Eagle Creek Springs was identified in 1991 through the SSHEAR program and the first restoration activities in 1998 were centered around creating access by replacing a failed, undersized culvert, with an appropriately sized one that includes baffles to ensure salmon access.
 The restoration has continued with cooperation and work from the land owners and other organizations including PCSC, USFS, Quillayute Valley School District ,Olympic Correction Center, 10,000 Years Institute and Boy Scouts of America.
 This work included planting, spawning gravel placement, cover placement and nutrient enhancement.

 Over the 24 years of Hosting this SSHEAR site we have put in another 100 cubic yards of Spawning Gravel, and the results have been impressive.